Today’s video is an extra special one.

 By leaving my name and email address, I understand I will receive 3-8 emails a month, including the Sew Like A Pro™ newsletter and occasional promotions about the sewing school.
 I understand my information will not be given or sold to anyone else.
 I can opt-out of the list at any time.

-Or consider attending her one-day NDCA competition, Phoenix Fall Festival and take a few private lessons with her while you're in the Phoenix area.
+Or consider attending her one-day NDCA competition, Phoenix Fall Festival and take a few private lessons with her at The Academy of Ballroom Dance while you're in the Phoenix area.

 Are you craving more must-know dress information?